-If you will be away at college and intend to vote in an upcoming election, PLAN AHEAD!
-Make sure you are registered to vote 30 days prior to the date of the election, allow plenty of time for mailing an absentee ballot application AND the return mailing of the ballot.
+Away at college?
+PLAN AHEAD!
+Make sure you are registered to vote, allow plenty of time for mailing an absentee ballot application AND the return mailing of the ballot.
 Below is basic information you need to know!

 You may register to vote in the State of Michigan if you are: